Last Updated on May 19, 2023

 The Grotto of Redemption – West Bend

 The Grotto of Redemption dates back to 1912 and apparently still isn’t completely finished!
 It was started by Paul Dobberstein, a German man who promised to build a shrine for the Virgin Mary if she helped him recover from his illness.
 The shrine is made from various precious stones, rock, fossils, petrified wood etc in a mosaic like design.
 I have been to a smaller, similar shrine in Dickeyville, Wisconsin, and was amazed by the detail, so I can only imagine that the Grotto of Redemption is even more impressive!
+It’s said to be the largest grotto in the world!

 High Trestle Trail Bridge – Madrid

 The High Trestle Trail is a 25mile hiking, biking and horse trail between Woodward and Ankeny.
-Along the route is the High Trestle Trail Bridge, stretching 1/2 mile long and 130ft above the Des Moines River Valley.
+Along the route is the High Trestle Trail Bridge.
+It’s 1/2 mile long and 130ft above the Des Moines River Valley.
 What makes it interesting, is the length of steel ‘squares’ in a corkscrew formation that surrounds the bridge.
 At night (sunset until midnight in summer and 9pm in winter), these squares light up blue, creating a tunnel of light!

 The Covered Bridges of Madison County – Winterset